 NASA's Mariner 9 was the first spacecraft to successfully orbit Mars in 1971.
-Mariner 9 found evidence for water on Mars and showed that it had once contained rivers which had led to the formation of large and complex canyons.
-It must also have contained a weather system as there was evidence of rain or snow.
+Mariner 9 found evidence for water on Mars, and showed that it had once contained rivers, which had led to the formation of large and complex canyons.
+It must also have contained a weather system, as there is evidence of rain or snow.

-Mars 4, 5, 6 and 7 were all launched in 1973, all were successful except for Mars 7 which did not land on the planet due to a problem with altitude control.
+Mars 4, Mars 5, Mars 6, and Mars 7 were all launched in 1973.
+They were all successful except for Mars 7, which did not land on the planet due to a problem with altitude control.

-NASA launched Viking 1 and 2 in 1975, these both contained an orbiter and a lander.
-The mission was successful, it returned the first colour photographs and confirmed that Mars had once contained both rain and oceans.
+NASA launched Viking 1 and Viking 2 in 1975.
+These both contained an orbiter and a lander.
+The mission was successful.
+It returned the first colour photographs, and confirmed that Mars had once contained both rain and oceans.

-NASA also launched probes to Mars in 2003 the Spirit and Opportunity Rovers, these both landed successfully and the Opportunity rover found rocks which are thought to have once been underwater in a salty sea.
+NASA also launched probes to Mars in 2003, the Spirit and Opportunity Rovers.
+These both landed successfully, and the Opportunity rover found rocks that are thought to have once been underwater, in a salty sea.

 The Asteroid Belt

-The Galileo spacecraft imaged four asteroids between 1991 and 1997 whilst on its way to Jupiter.
-The Cassini spacecraft imaged two asteroids between 2000 and 2002 whilst headed for Saturn.
+The Galileo spacecraft imaged four asteroids between 1991 and 1997, while on its way to Jupiter.
+The Cassini spacecraft imaged two asteroids between 2000 and 2002, while headed for Saturn.
 The New Horizons spacecraft imaged another whilst headed for Pluto in 2006 and the Rosetta spacecraft imaged another in 2008 whilst headed for a comet.

 Three spacecraft have been sent specifically to the asteroid belt.
 The first was NASA's Near Earth Asteroid Rendezvous - Shoemaker (NEAR Shoemaker) which was launched in 1996, it landed in 2001 after orbiting several times.
-The Japan Aerospace Exploration Agency (JAXA) launched the Hayabusa spacecraft to asteroid 25143 Itokawa in 2003.
-It landed in 2005 and collected sampled which were returned to Earth in 2010.
-NASA's Dawn spacecraft was launched in 2007 and begun orbit around Vesta in 2011.
-It left Vesta in September 2012 and should reach Ceres in 2015.
+The Japan Aerospace Exploration Agency (JAXA) launched the Hayabusa spacecraft to asteroid 25143 Itokawa, in 2003.
+It landed in 2005, and collected sampled which were returned to Earth in 2010.
+NASA's Dawn spacecraft was launched in 2007, and began to orbit around Vesta in 2011.
+It left Vesta in September 2012, and should reach Ceres in 2015.